 |

-I set the "Av" mode and the metering mode ahead of time and tend to leave them alone.
-But for each individual shot, I have the option of changing the aperture with my right index finger (to get more depth of field), and I have the option of setting exposure compensation with my right thumb (if the scene has a lot of black or white that will throw off the metering system).
-Also, if the lighting changes to be much more bright or dim, I will change the ISO (with right index finger button press and then dial adjustment).
+For each individual shot, I have the option of changing the shutter speed with my right index finger (depending on how much the dancers are moving), and I have the option of setting exposure compensation with my right thumb (if the scene has a lot of black or white that will throw off the metering system).
+I can also use my thumb on the joystick to change the focus point.

-There is one more dial that I use regularly: my camera has a shooting mode dial that contains three "custom" modes.
-I set up C1 to be my regular settings as described above, and C2 to be my "blur" setting: shutter priority mode ("Tv" in Canon) with a shutter time of 1/5 second, ISO 100.
-I can then switch back and forth easily between blurs and norrmal shots.
+There is one more dial that I sometimes use: my camera has a shooting mode dial that contains three "custom" modes.
+I sometimes set up C1 to be my regular settings as described above, and C2 to be my "blur" setting, changing the shutter speed to 1/5 second and ISO 100.
+Then I can swicth into this mode with one switch of the mode dial, rather than separately switching shutter speed and ISO.
+But with the newest generation of cameras, I trust the auto-ISO system, and no longer need the custom modes.

 So much for dials and buttons; now let's concentrate on what the camera tells you.
 The great advantage of a digital camera over film is that you can see each image on the camera's LCD screen.
 You can quickly tell if an image is all wrong, however you won't be able to accurately judge precise focus or exposure on the small screen.
 Two things are more important than the image itself: